‘I am astounded’: Pandor wants Malema to apologise for ‘tarnishing' her reputation over VBS claims

-Former international relations minister Naledi Pandor wants EFF leader Julius Malema to apologise for “tarnishinge” her reputation after he said she was among politicians who took a loan from looted VBS Mutual Bank.
+Former international relations minister Naledi Pandor wants EFF leader Julius Malema to apologise for “tarnishing” her reputation after he said she was among politicians who took a loan from looted VBS Mutual Bank.

 Malema claimed in an interview on SABC that Pandor was also involved in the VBS scandal.